On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: The build-up of the accreted stellar and dark matter haloes

 In Fig.~\ref{fig1} we show the make-up of the stellar and dark matter haloes in terms of the peak (that is the maximum value attained) stellar and dark matter masses of infalling dwarfs (upper left) and in terms of the number of dwarfs at a given peak mass (upper right).
 The peak in the fraction of the stellar halo contributed by objects of a given mass occurs at peak stellar mass of $M_{\rm peak, *}\sim 10^9$M$_{\odot}$, where, on average, dwarfs with this stellar mass make up $\sim 40$~per~cent of the stellar halo.
 However, it can also be seen that the scatter is rather large and some of the Milky Way analogues either accreted no objects of this stellar mass, or only accreted them at late times, when the amount of stellar stripping was insufficient to contribute any significant mass to the halo (surviving dwarfs are shown by the dotted red line).
 On the bottom left of Fig.~\ref{fig1}, we show the cumulative version of this figure.
 Evidently, dwarfs with peak stellar mass of above $10^8$M$_{\odot}$ contribute at least 70~per~cent of the stellar halo.
 We also note that typically less than 20~per~cent comes from dwarfs surviving at $z=0$.
 The stellar mass function of the dwarf progenitors (bottom right of Fig.~\ref{fig1}) suggests there are approximately 20 progenitors with stellar mass above $10^8$M$_{\odot}$ (7 surviving) and 6 above $10^9$M$_{\odot}$ (3 surviving) in a typical Milky Way analogue.
+These results are consistent with the work of \citet{elias_2018} that used Illustris simulations, but there are also differences in two aspects.
+One is that they find no contributing satellites above $\sim10^{9.5}$~M$_{\odot}$ in stellar mass, while we have 1-2 contributors.
+We attribute this difference to their sample selection of Milky Way-mass galaxies that lack a massive LMC-like satellites at the present day.
+Another difference is that below $\sim 10^7$~M$_{\odot}$ their contributing number of satellites is higher than ours.
+We believe that this is due to our choice of not counting dwarf galaxies that merge with a bigger galaxy within the Milky Way. \citet{elias_2018} also have generally lower counts of surviving satellites at all masses than presented in this work, which we believe is a consequence of mass resolution in their simulations, which is a factor of $10^2$ lower and likely results in enhanced satellite disruption \citep{vandenbosch2}.
+Conversely, the work of \citet{fattahi_two_pops} using AURIGA simulations returns mass functions that have a similar shape to ours, but have a systematically lower normalization for both surviving dwarfs and all progenitors, while still agreeing with our results within the scatter of Milky Way analogue mass functions.
+Their method of counting dwarfs contributing to the halo is very similar to ours, so the discrepancy likely arises from the fact that these authors only count the dwarfs accreted after $z=3$ \footnote{This choice stems from unreliability of determining the main progenitor at early times.
+In this work, we rely on the definition of the main progenitor by the \textsc{HBT+} halo finder, which is based on the mass and specific kinetic energy of progenitor candidates.} and that the discs in AURIGA are more effective in disrupting the satellite population than APOSTLE \citep{richings}, though the differences are important for substructures with $M_{\rm DM} < 10^8$~M$_{\odot}$ which should in principle remain dark.
+In any case, we have verified that restricting our count of halo contributors to those infalling after $z=3$ places our results in agreement with \citet{fattahi_two_pops}.